Amor de Mãe

-Amor de Mãe (English: A Mother's Love) is a Brazilian telenovela produced and broadcast by TV Globo.
-It premiered on 25 November 2019, replacing A Dona do Pedaço, and ended on 9 April 2021.
-The series is written by Manuela Dias, with the collaboration of Mariana Mesquita, Roberto Vitorino and Walter Daguerre.
+Amor de Mãe (English: A Mother's Love) is a Brazilian telenovela produced and broadcast by TV Globo, from 25 November 2019 to 9 April 2021.
+The telenovela is written by Manuela Dias, with Mesquita, Roberto Vitorino and Walter Daguerre as co-writers.
+José Luiz Villamarim serves as director.

-It stars Regina Casé, Adriana Esteves and Taís Araújo as three women from different social classes who live their dilemmas as mothers.
-Isis Valverde, Humberto Carrão, Chay Suede, Irandhir Santos, Juliano Cazarré, Arieta Corrêa, Vladimir Brichta and Murilo Benício also star in the main roles.
+It stars Regina Casé, Adriana Esteves and Taís Araújo as three women from different social backgrounds who live their own dilemmas as mothers.
+Isis Valverde, Humberto Carrão, Chay Suede, Irandhir Santos, Juliano Cazarré, Vladimir Brichta and Murilo Benício also star in supporting roles.

-In March 2020, the telenovela went on an indefinite hiatus after production was shut down due to the COVID-19 pandemic in Brazil.
-Filming resumed on 10 August 2020, with new episodes returning on 15 March 2021.
-A total of 125 episodes of Amor de Mãe were aired during the course of its original run.
+In March 2020, the telenovela went on hiatus after production was halted during the COVID-19 pandemic in Brazil.
+Filming resumed on 10 August 2020, following strict protocols, while new episodes aired from 15 March to 9 April 2021.

+In 2022, the show was nominated for the International Emmy Award for Best Telenovela.

 Plot

 Lurdes (Regina Casé), Vitória (Taís Araújo) and Thelma (Adriana Esteves) are three women from different social classes that live their dilemmas as mothers.
 Lurdes is a struggling woman who had four children: Magno, Ryan, Érica, and Domênico, who was sold at the age of 2 by her ex-husband to child trafficker Kátia (Vera Holtz).
 Knowing that Domênico was sent to Rio de Janeiro, Lurdes decides to go look for him with the rest of her children and, on the way, she finds the orphan Camila (Jessica Ellen), whom she decides to raise.
 Vitória is a 45-year-old lawyer who has been unable to get pregnant, so she decides to adopt a child.
 While waiting for her adopted son to arrive, she meets Davi (Vladimir Brichta).
 Vitória spends the night with him and is surprised to discover that she is pregnant.
 Thelma has been a widow for more than 20 years and is overprotective of her son Danilo (Chay Suede).
 When Danilo was a child he survived a fire that killed his father, thanks to his mother who saved him.
 Thelma's life changes when she discovers that she has an incurable brain aneurysm.
-She decides to make a list of things she wants to do before passing away, but all the wishes on her list involve Danilo, who does not know about the disease and wants to have distance from his mother because he feels suffocated.
+She decides to make a list of things she wants to do before dying, but all the wishes on her list involve Danilo, who does not know about the disease and wants to have distance from his mother because he feels suffocated.
 Throughout the story, the three women will discover a bond that will connect their lives forever.